 Home to pro sports teams, fortune 500 companies, and historic architecture, Cincinnati may have slightly fewer people in the city proper than Cleveland, but it is Ohio's largest metro area.
 It also has one of the fastest-growing economies in the Midwest, hearkening to its history as a boomtown in the 19th century.
 The city has an authentic culture, arts, and food scene from high-end restaurants to the regional treasure "Cincinnati Chili."

 Formerly known as "the Glass Capital of the World," Toledo has a rich history in both manufacturing and shipping.
 Today it sits as the 5th busiest port on the Great Lakes, continuing to serve a major role in the movement of goods across the United States and around the world.

 It is also home to some fantastic attractions including the National Museum of the Great Lakes, and the Toledo Zoo, ranked the #1 Zoo in the United States by USA Today in 2014.

 Located in western Ohio, Dayton is known as "The Gem City."
 With a population of around 140,000, Dayton would be considered a mid-size city but has several big-city delights, including nationally renowned restaurants and the Dayton Ballet, one of the oldest ballet companies in the United States.

 How to Move From North Carolina to Ohio

-Ready to make the jump from the mid-Atlantic to the midwest?
-There are many good reasons to trade North Carolina for Ohio, but a big move can be stressful.
+Ready to make the jump from the mid-Atlantic to the Midwest?
+There are many good reasons to trade North Carolina for Ohio, but a long distance move can be stressful.
 A trustworthy moving company like Allied Van Lines can help take at least one big piece off your plate.
 In the past 15 years, Allied has completed more than 750,000 moves.
-That's the kind of experience that puts your mind at ease
+That's the kind of experience that puts your mind at ease.

 Get an instant quote by filling out your information above, and let us help you find your new home!